Autodesk/synthesis/contribution.md

 Synthesis is 100% open source and relies on the FIRST community to help make it better.
 The Synthesis Contribution Guide suggests ways in which you can get involved through development and non-development avenues.

 # Why Contribute?
 Benefits to Contributing
-* Prepare for an internship; share your contributions when applying to the Synthesis Summer Internship.
+* Prepare for an internship - share your contributions when applying to the [Synthesis Summer Internship.](https://synthesis.autodesk.com/internship.html)
 * Add your contributions to Synthesis: An Autodesk Technology to your portfolio
 * Meet other members in the FIRST community
 * Get involved and learn more about Autodesk products